ritikagup/URL-Shortener/README.md

 ## About the project :
 This project is a simple url shortener.
 There is a sign in page.
 If not authorized shows '404 page not found error page'.
 After authorizing, it takes url from the webpage viewer and shortens it.
 There is a random generation of upto 6 characters(alphabet and numeric values).
 There is also a copy button to copy the new generated url.
-Original url, shortened url, number of visits on webpage and date is stored on the backend in a database.
+Original url, shortened url, number of visits on webpage and date-time of visit is stored on the backend in a database.

 <br>